 Pet food left out on the floor from which rats can get a late-night snack.

 Food inside cardboard boxes that can be easily accessed with a small amount of chewing.

 Easily accessible food left out on countertops or tabletops that are easy meals for rats.

 Here are some suggestions to amend the above attractants.

 Seal exterior openings rodents could use to get inside using wire mesh and a caulking gun.

 Pick up pet food dishes after your pets are done eating.

 Store boxed and leftover foods inside plastic containers.

 What To Do About A Rodent Infestation

 Do you want to learn more about rodents?
 Or would you like to schedule an appointment to have your home inspected for rodent activity?
-Contact us to get started!
+Contact us today for reliable pest control in Raleigh!